 “If you only have depression and nothing else, or panic attacks and nothing else, it’s probably not due to Lyme disease,” says Dr. Bransfield.
 “But if you have both physical and mental symptoms — aches, pains, fatigue, headaches, GI (gastrointestinal) problems, depression, anxiety, depersonalization — it’s probably a result of Lyme disease.”

-In fact, many people report that they’ve never had depression, general anxiety, or social anxiety before Lyme disease — after the disease, however, some people will struggle immensely with these symptoms.
+Many people report they’ve never had depression, general anxiety, or social anxiety before Lyme disease — after the disease, however, some people struggle immensely with these symptoms.
 Dr. Brainsfield has found a specific variation of anxiety in people with Lyme: “A panic attack that lasts longer than half an hour is specific to Lyme disease — I’ve found that to be a big rule of thumb,” he says.